tremor-rs/tremor-www/docs/api.md

 *Description:*

-Returns a list of identifiers for each pipeline stored in the repository.
+Returns a list of identifiers for each pipeline stored in the repository

 Response data is a trickle source code string.